 Getting a Second Opinion

-Getting a second opinion is a good way to make sure that having surgery is the best choice for you.
+Getting a second opinion is a good way to make sure that surgery is the best choice for you.
+Other considerations include the type of surgery and the timing.
 Many people are uneasy about seeking another opinion.
 However, getting a second opinion is a common medical practice encouraged by most doctors.
 Furthermore,

 and many private health insurance companies will help pay for a second opinion because it is also in their best interest to avoid unnecessary surgery.
 Most Medicaid programs also pay for a second opinion.

 Giving Informed Consent

 Before having surgery, you'll be asked to provide official written consent.
 It's important to discuss all of your concerns about your condition and the surgery with your surgeon before you sign this form.
 In most cases, your surgeon will volunteer a great deal of information, but don't hesitate to ask any questions you still have.
 Your doctor should be willing to take whatever time is necessary to make sure that you are fully informed.